cph101/Lets-Do-Wiki/docs/brewery/blocks.md

 ## Wild Crops
 After successfully adding Brewery to your mods, you will be able to discover various new plant species in newly generated chunks.
 Some of these will be more common, while others will be rarer to find.
 So keep your eyes open!

+Note: Hops will also spawn in modded biomes as long as their using the respective biome tags.

 <BlockList modId="brewery" itemList={wildCrops} />

 export const wildCrops = [